eficode-academy/circle-ci-workshop/README.md

 Just clone the repository listed above and replace with your language of choice.

 > Some of the tasks makes the assumption that you are using Gradle as your build system.
-If you replace the code, you need to find other ways to make test and code compilation, so its probably good to choose a languages you are comfortable with.
+If you replace the code, you need to find other ways to make test and code compilation, so its probably good to choose a language you are comfortable with.

 The description of the application can be read [here](gildedrose.md), but is not necessary to read just yet.